Stacktape

 HTTP API Gateways

-• You can easily configure custom domain names, CORS, or put CDN in front of your gateway.
+Each API gateway is secured with TLS by default.
+You can also configure a custom domain name, enable CORS, or place a CDN in front of your gateway.

 Advantages

-• Pay-per-use - You are NOT paying for http-api-gateway being deployed.
-You are only paying for the number of requests processed by the gateway.
-AWS charges from $0.90 to $1.00 per million requests.
+• Pay-per-use: You are only charged for the number of requests your gateway processes (from $0.90 to $1.00 per million requests).

-• Security - Each gateway is secured using TLS by default.
+• Security: Each gateway is secured with TLS by default.

 Disadvantages